Byranlee/Zihao-academic/content/en/publication/Hydromechanical/index.md

 ---
-title: "Experimental investigation of non-monotonic fracture conductivity evolution in energy georeservoirs"
+title: "A mathematical framework for multiphase poromechanics in multiple porosity media"
 publication_types:
   - "2"
 authors: